 A person with depression may be unable to focus due to distraction or fatigue.

-Sleeping difficulties, mood changes, and irritability are features of both ADHD and depression.
+Sleeping difficulties, mood changes, and irritability are

 Self-harm, suicide ideation, and ADHD

 The authors cite previous findings showing a link between ADHD and attempted and completed suicide in male teens and young adults and suicidal behaviour and suicide ideation in female adolescents.